nickbabkin/aws-ecr-scans-automation/README.md

 # aws-ecr-scans-automation

-AWS recently launched vulnerability scans which is a great addition but totally lacks any GUI to see results.
+AWS recently launched vulnerability scans which is a great addition but totally lacks any GUI to review results.

 The goal of this repository is to provide an automation for:

   1) Enabling scan-on-push feature for all repositories in your ECR